suffolklibraries/lgc/content/collections/events/club-origami-first-light.md

     content:
       -
         type: text
-        text: 'Club Origami will be shown at First Light Festival, NR33 0DG.'
+        text: 'Club Origami will be shown at the First Light Festival in Lowestoft.'
   -
     type: paragraph
     content: